-Adderall is a prescription medication used to treat attention-deficit hyperactivity disorder (ADHD).
+Adderall is a prescription medication used to treat attention deficit hyperactivity disorder (ADHD).
 When taken as prescribed, this medication can be incredibly effective.
 It helps those with ADHD focus and find relief from their symptoms.
 However, it also has a potential for abuse.
 Some individuals use the medication in ways other than prescribed, while others access the drug by buying it from someone else.
-Adderall addiction is a serious issue that can be hard for people to recover from without professional help from a drug rehab center.
+Adderall addiction is a serious issue that can be hard for people to recover from without professional addiction treatment services from a drug rehab center.

 Signs of Adderall Addiction